 If you live in the Lone Star State, you have quite a few choices for awesome Haunted Houses in Texas to visit.
-There are far more than the 10 I will list below, but according to my research, these are the Top Haunted Houses in Texas.
-You might wish to make plans to visit these Haunted Attractions in Texas for a frighting experience.
+But according to my research, these are the Top Haunted Houses in Texas.
+You need to make plans to visit these Haunted Attractions in Texas for a frighting experience.

 Halloween is almost upon us, my friends!
 Do you have any plans to visit your area’s corn mazes, harvest festivals, or pumpkin patches?
 How about haunted houses?
 If you haven’t visited any haunted attractions in Texas in preparation for Halloween in the past, you are missing out!
 Visiting these top haunted houses in Texas are scary fun and might just become your new Halloween tradition!